oisdk/site/posts/2015-07-17-swift-protocols-a-strategy.markdown

 ---
-title: Swift Protocols':' A Strategy
+title: A Strategy for Swift Protocols
 tags: Swift
 ---